dgarlitt/karma-nyan-reporter/README.md

 In this release
 -----------
- - Fix for issue #17
+ - Fix for issue #16 - Added an option to only render the graphic after all tests have finished running.